jonwyett/brightcove-fpc/README.md

 ## The Identification Phase

-Once we had the full dataset, the real work began: figuring out which videos were ours.
+Once I had the full dataset, the real work began: figuring out which videos were ours.

 ### ✅ Manual Keyword Matching